hrbosker/hrbosker.github.io/content/research/collaborators.md

 ## Funding

-The SPEAC research group is funded by the ERC Starting Grant 'HearingHands' [101040276].
+The SPEAC lab is funded by the ERC Starting Grant 'HearingHands' [101040276].
 This grant was awarded to Hans Rutger Bosker in 2021 and runs from September 2022 to September 2027.

 ## Collaboration